Alex Verdugo Preview, Player Props: Red Sox vs. Orioles

-The Boston Red Sox, including Alex Verdugo (.156 slugging percentage in past 10 games, including no home run), battle starter Kyle Gibson and the Baltimore Orioles at Oriole Park at Camden Yards, Saturday at 7:15 PM ET.
+The Boston Red Sox, including Alex Verdugo (.161 slugging percentage in past 10 games, including no home run), battle starting pitcher Kyle Bradish and the Baltimore Orioles at Oriole Park at Camden Yards, Sunday at 3:05 PM ET.

 Sportsbook Promo Codes